About the Journal ECONOMIC BOTANY

-Economic Botany is a quarterly, peer-reviewed journal of the Society for Economic Botany which publishes original research articles and notes on a wide range of topics dealing with the utilization of plants by people, plus special reports, letters and book reviews.
-Economic Botany specializes in scientific articles on the botany, history, and evolution of useful plants and their modes of use.
-Papers including particularly complex technical issues should be addressed to the general reader who probably will not understand the details of some contemporary techniques.
+Economic Botany is a quarterly, peer-reviewed journal of the Society for Economic Botany that publishes original Research Articles, Notes on Economic Plants, Review Articles, and Book Reviews on a wide range of topics dealing with the utilization of plants by people.
+Economic Botany specializes in scientific articles that address the botany, history, evolution, and changing cultural/biological status of useful plants, their modes of use, and their cultural significance.
+Papers including particularly complex technical issues should be addressed to the general science reader, who may not be familiar with the details of some contemporary techniques.
 Clear language is absolutely essential.

-Limitations: Primarily agronomic, anatomical or horticultural papers and those concerned mainly with analytical data on the chemical constituents of plants should be submitted elsewhere.
-Papers addressing issues of molecular or phylogenetic systematics are acceptable if they test hypotheses which are associated with useful plant characteristics.
+Limitations: Primarily agronomic, anatomical, or horticultural papers, and those concerned mainly with analytical data on the chemical constituents of plants, should be submitted elsewhere.
+Papers addressing issues of molecular or phylogenetic systematics are acceptable if they test hypotheses that are associated with useful plant characteristics.
 These studies are also appropriate if they can reveal something of the historical interaction of human beings and plants.
-Papers devoted primarily to testing existing taxonomies even of plants with significant human use are generally not appropriate for Economic Botany.
+Papers devoted primarily to testing existing taxonomies, even of plants with significant human use, are generally not appropriate for Economic Botany.

-Likewise, papers which are essentially lists of plants utilized somewhere in the world are ordinarily not accepted for publication.
+Papers that are essentially lists of useful plants from some part of the world are ordinarily not considered for publication.
 They may be publishable if this is the first description of their use in a particular culture or region, but this uniqueness must be specified and characterized in the paper.
 Even in such a special case, however, such a descriptive paper will require an analysis of the context of use of plants.
 How is plant use similar to or different from that of other cultures?
 Why is a particular species or group of species used?
 Is there a difference in use patterns between native and introduced species?
-Etc. Note that it is not a sufficient analysis to say that botanical knowledge is being lost.
-And it is not necessary to explain to this audience that "plant use is important."
+Etc. Note that it is not a sufficient justification for publication to report that botanical knowledge is being lost in the region of study.
+And it is not necessary to explain to the readership of Economic Botany that "plant use is important."

 Categories of Manuscripts

 Notes on Economic Plants: This section of the journal is intended for the publication of short papers that deal with a variety of technical topics, including the anatomy, archaeology, biochemistry, conservation, ethnobotany, genetics, molecular biology, physiology or systematics of useful plants.
 A manuscript should concern one species or a small group of species related by taxonomy or by use.
-Illustrations, if any, should be designed to occupy no more than one printed journal page.
-Papers intended for publication as a Note on Economic Plants should not exceed 8 to 10 double-spaced manuscript pages, including tables and figures.
-Contributions should be modeled after recently published notes in Economic Botany.
-The format of Notes has recently changed so use as a model only Notes from volumes 62 and after.
+Illustrations should be designed to occupy no more than one printed journal page.
+Papers intended for publication as a Note on Economic Plants should not exceed 3500 words, including tables, figures, and references.
+Contributions should be modeled after recently published Notes in Economic Botany.

 Book Reviews: Those wishing to contribute to this category should contact our book review editor, Wendy Applequist.
-Instructions for contributors and a list of books needing reviewers is available on the SEB web site.
+Instructions for contributors and a list of books needing reviewers are available on the SEB web site. http://www.econbot.org/

 Form of Manuscripts